 Both shoreside and at-sea whaling operations were widespread throughout the North Pacific during the second wave of whaling in the 1910s and 1920s, with catches of all species diminishing rapidly in the early 1920s (Tonnessen and Johnsen 1982, Estes et al. 2006).
 It is interesting to consider that these removals occurred in concert with the major expansion of the California sardine fishery, since stomach contents data from whales caught off California show humpback, as well as fin and sei whales, fed primarily on sardines, as well as euphausiids, anchovies, herring, and other prey (Clapham et al. 1997).
-If whales historically represented a substantial fraction of sardine (and other coastal pelagic) mortality, the decline of whale and other predator populations (e.g., fur seals, sea lions, tunas) might have led to a greater than average production or availability of sardines, contributing to that fishery's expansion throughout the early 1920s and the early 1930s.
-The observation that current abundance of sardines and other CPS is far lower than the historical abundance could be, in part, a function of the differences in predation mortality between these periods.
-Populations of most marine mammals in the CCE have recovered to, with some perhaps even exceeding, historical levels of abundance in recent decades.
+If whales historically represented a substantial fraction of sardine (and other coastal pelagic) mortality, the decline of whale and other predator populations (e.g., fur seals, sea lions, tunas) might have led to a greater than average availability of sardines, contributing to that fishery's expansion throughout the early 1920s and the early 1930s.
+Populations of most marine mammals in the CCE have recovered too, with some perhaps even exceeding, historical levels of abundance in recent decades.
 Appreciation for the historical impacts of whaling and sealing, and the potential cascading impacts to marine ecosystems, has grown as marine mammal populations have recovered (NRC 1996, Springer et al. 2003, Estes et al. 2006), and a basic understanding of the relative significance of both contemporary and historical trends and abundance of predators should be an integral component of an ecosystem approach to managing CCE fisheries.

-Salmon fishing represented the foundation of the livelihoods of native communities for thousands of years prior to West Coast settlement by Europeans, and salmon fishing preceded sardine fishing as the first major finfish to be exploited throughout CCE (both inland and offshore) waters (McEvoy 1986, Lyman 1988).
+Salmon fishing represented the foundation of the livelihoods of native communities for thousands of years prior to West Coast settlement by Europeans, and salmon fishing preceded sardine fishing as the first major finfish to be exploited throughout CCE (both inland and offshore) waters (McEvoy 1986,

+Lyman 1988).
 Unsustainable salmon removals likely began with the rapid late-19th century development of the Sacramento river salmon fisheries, spreading rapidly northwards as Sacramento fisheries were overexploited (McEvoy 1986, 1996).
 Fishing and canning operations quickly developed on the Columbia River, where the salmon fishery grew from just tens of thousands of pounds in 1866 to over 20 million pounds by 1876 and over 40 million by 1885 (Cobb 1930).
 Salmon have continued to be among the most valued and vulnerable fisheries in the CCE with the associated fisheries management challenges and habitat issues remaining the subject of continual controversy.
 As the bridge between freshwater, estuarine, and marine environments, salmon have evolved complex population structures and life histories to cope with the variability in each of these environments.
 Prior to western contact, Pacific salmon had evolved complex meta-population structures, and the physical template provided by high quality freshwater habitat is thought to have provided the insurance needed for such population structures to persist under highly variable ocean conditions (Nickelson and Lawson 1998).
 Ongoing degradation of freshwater and estuarine habitats has contributed to a decline in the diversity of populations and life history types, increasing the vulnerability of both the remaining populations and the associated fisheries to climate variability (Lindley et al. 2009).